jjshoots/PyFlyt/readme.md

-# PyFlyt - Freestyle Quadcopter Flight in Pybullet with Gym and (soon) PettingZoo APIs
+# PyFlyt - Freestyle Quadcopter Flight in Pybullet with Gymnasium and (soon) PettingZoo APIs

-This is a library for running reinforcement learning algorithms on both real crazyflies and simulated ones using the Gym and (soon) PettingZoo APIs.
+This is a library for running reinforcement learning algorithms on both real crazyflies and simulated ones using the Gymnasium and (soon) PettingZoo APIs.
 This repo's `master` branch is still under development.

 Inspired by [the original pybullet drones by University of Toronto's Dynamic Systems Lab](https://github.com/utiasDSL/gym-pybullet-drones) with several key differences: